doctrine/dbal/UPGRADE.md

 - Use of our low-overhead runtime deprecation API, details: https://github.com/doctrine/deprecations/

+# Upgrade to 4.3

+## Deprecated dropping columns referenced by constraints

+Dropping columns that are referenced by constraints is deprecated.
+The constraints should be dropped first.

 # Upgrade to 4.2

 ## Support for new PDO subclasses on PHP 8.4